There is a small chapel

 cares for the prayers when the book has been filled?
 Who

-kneels in a circle of candles and incense and
+kneels in a circle of candles and

 blesses the pages?
 Who sets it alight